 Climate change can feel so immense that it hurts just to think about.
 Lama Willa Miller offers five meditations to help bring the truth of climate change into your awareness and lay the ground for a skillful response.

-Hurricanes Harvey, Irma, and Maria have come and gone, leaving hundreds dead.
+Hurricanes and wildfires have come and gone, leaving hundreds dead.
 We’re left facing a dire reality: we live on a warming planet.
 Homes blown apart.
 Lives lost.
 Ecosystems flattened.
 This is how climate change arrives at our doorstep.

 With the destruction comes a wider acceptance of the scientific reality — and a growing motivation to contribute to solutions.
 But destruction also brings despair, fear about the future, grief, and panic.
 As we grapple with our new reality, contemplative practice can offer techniques for holding these challenging truths.